dnanexus/dxfuse/README.md

 ```

 Note that files may be hard linked from several projects.
 These will appear as a single inode with
 a link count greater than one.
+The filesystem logs are written to `/var/log/dxfs2.log`.
+To get more information in the log, use the `-verbose` flag.

 # Further exploration